 • Cups: these are specifically cups that help rinse the baby, especially the baby’s head which not all babies are a fan of.
 It can be a regular looking cup with a cute pattern or more of a novelty such as in the shape of a whale that spits water.
 This is something that can be used on the baby as they grow making washing the head a better experience for all.

 • A thermometer: though an elbow will do just as well at checking the temperature of the water before you place the baby in it, there are thermometers designed specifically to show you the temperature of the water in many different shapes.
 For example, some come in the shape of ducks or turtles that will even advise if the temperature is getting too hot.
 The water should not be too hot or too cold.

 • Knee pads: this is more specific for parents, but there are knee pads, and in some instances, a combination of knee pads and elbow pads, to help you kneel beside the tub in comfort and give the baby a bath.

 • No-slip mat: this is a rubber mat that suctions to the bottom of the tub to help the baby from slipping around.
 This is also something that could be used by the whole family.

-In the very beginning, bath toys and accessories are just a novelty, they are not necessarily things that are needed in order to actually bathe the baby.
+In the very beginning, bath toys and accessories are just a novelty, they are not necessarily things that are needed in order to actually bathe the baby (how to bathe a baby).
 Some things such as baby toys or the no-split mat are something that can continue being used down the road as the baby grows into a toddler making the investment something worthwhile.